mihribanyvs/TransformerFromScratch/README.md

 - [ ] Minimal

 ## Training
-The embedding space creation using tokenization can be done via the mapd project. (?)
+The embedding space creation using tokenization can be done via the mapd project. (?) \
-Training can be done via a distributed system architecture where the pattern is already known so the data is simulated. \
-By increasing the complexity of the transformer the data can have more complex patterns as well.